tagnja/blog/source/_posts/spring-dive-into-source-code-ioc.md

 Spring framework uses the servlet container loads the `DispatcherServlet` when server startup to trigger the automatic beans instantiation.

-The `ApplicationContext` is responsible for the whole process of beans instantiation. there is a `BeanFactory` as a field in the `ApplicationContext`, it is responsible to create bean instances.
+The `ApplicationContext` is responsible for the whole process of beans instantiation.
+There is a `BeanFactory` as a field in the `ApplicationContext`, it is responsible to create bean instances.

 The important steps of beans instantiation are: load bean definitions, create and initialize beanFactory, create and initialize bean instances, keep bean records in beanFactory.